starmaid/starmaid.github.io/blog/_drafts/2021-10-14-blogging-manifesto.md

 ![image of my keyboard](../img/manifesto/1.jpg)

 This is a manifesto for the modern blogger.
+These are not technical details on how to run a blog.
 It is a MANIFESTO in the sense that it [states and describes my ideas, views, and goals.](https://www.merriam-webster.com/dictionary/manifesto) It is also a somewhat of an ART MANIFESTO, where I outline what THE BLOGGER is, what they stand for, and how to be one.
-When i use THE BLOGGER as a proper noun, it refers to only the type of creator as outlined in this document.
-I do not overwrite any other definitions of a blogger.
 This is an opinion piece for what I see in my life and on the web.
-I do not write technical details on how to run a blog.

 There is no shortage of blog manifestos, in fact by 2012 it seems [every](http://jamesgstewart.com/blogging-manifesto/) [blog](https://www.socialmediatoday.com/content/manifesto-blogging) [had](https://chrisbrogan.com/stories/social-media/if-you-intend-to-blog-seriously/) [their](https://cbcmanifesto.blogspot.com/) [own](http://www.ocdqblog.com/home/the-mullet-blogging-manifesto.html).
 But I am here, a decade later, to approach what is different.
 There has been a cementing of WEB 2.0, with a concentration onto the few major social media sites.
 I think this is helpful for some things (more people can easily share digestible ideas) but detrimental for others (a platform serves advertisers, not users).